Last updated Last updated April 27, 2026

 What is a TruthFinder government watch list notice?

 According to TruthFinder, the site might say you’re on a government watch list if your name appears on one of the many government watch lists around the world.
-However, it’s important to note that the U.S.’s official Terrorist Screening Center watch list is not available to the public, and just because TruthFinder states you’re on a watch list doesn’t necessarily mean you’re suspected of criminal activity.
+However, it’s important to note that the U.S.’s official Terrorist Screening Center watch list is not available to the public, and just because TruthFinder states someone is on a watch list doesn’t necessarily mean you’re suspected of criminal activity.
 There are many reasons why TruthFinder could say you’re on a watch list, including sharing a name with a known suspect; and some commenters on social networks such as Reddit suggest it’s a scare tactic designed to convince you to pay to see your full results.

 Dimitri Shelest Founder and CEO at Onerep